dykyi-roman/enterprise-skeleton/code/src/Shared/README.md

 4. **Audit Trail**: Provides a complete audit log for compliance and debugging
 5. **System Resilience**: Facilitates recovery scenarios by replaying events

-### Implementation Details
+## Implementation Details

 In our system, the Event Store is implemented using a Doctrine-based approach:

 - **EventStoreInterface**: Defines the contract for storing and retrieving domain events
 - **DoctrineEventStore**: Implements the interface using Doctrine DBAL
 - **Database Structure**: Events are stored in a dedicated `event_store` table with the following schema:
     - `event_id`: Unique identifier for each event
-  - `occurred_on`: Timestamp when the event occurred
+    - `occurred_at`: Timestamp when the event occurred
     - `event_type`: Fully qualified class name of the event
     - `aggregate_id`: Identifier of the aggregate the event belongs to
     - `event_data`: Serialized event data in JSON format

-### Event Store vs. Outbox Pattern
+## Event Store vs. Outbox Pattern

 While both patterns deal with domain events, they serve different purposes:

 - **Event Store**: Focuses on maintaining the complete history of domain events for event sourcing, allowing state reconstruction and historical analysis
 - **Outbox Pattern**: Ensures reliable event publishing in distributed systems by temporarily storing events before they are dispatched to external systems

 In some scenarios, both patterns can be used together - the Event Store maintains the complete event history, while the Outbox ensures reliable event delivery to external systems.

-### Benefits
+## Benefits

 1. **Complete Audit Trail**: Every change to the domain is recorded and can be queried
 2. **Time Travel Debugging**: The ability to reconstruct the state at any point in time